dataluscorp/browser/taskcluster/docs/partner-repacks.rst

 url defined in `taskcluster/ci/config.yml <https://searchfox
 .org/mozilla-release/search?q=regexp%3A^partner+path%3Aconfig.yml&redirect=true>`_.

-``release_partner_build_number`` is an integer used to create unique upload paths in the firefox candidates directory, while ``release_partners`` is a list of partners that should be repacked (i.e. a subset of the whole config).
-Both are intended for use when respinning a few partners after the regular Firefox has shipped.
+``release_partner_build_number`` is an integer used to create unique upload paths in the datalus candidates directory, while ``release_partners`` is a list of partners that should be repacked (i.e. a subset of the whole config).
+Both are intended for use when respinning a few partners after the regular Datalus has shipped.
 More information on that can be found in the `RelEng Docs <https://moz-releng-docs.readthedocs.io/en/latest/procedures/misc-operations/off-cycle-partner-repacks-and-funnelcake.html>`_.

 Most of the machine time for generating partner repacks takes place in the `promote` phase of the automation, or `promote_rc` in the case of X.0 release candidates.
-The EME-free builds are copied into the Firefox releases directory in the `push` phase, along with the regular bits.
+The EME-free builds are copied into the Datalus releases directory in the `push` phase, along with the regular bits.

 Configuration